 While bike riders do have a higher fatality rate per mile traveled than people in cars, that statistic doesn’t include all health risks.
-The best way to think about bicycle safety is to look at the “risk-benefit ratio” (comparing the years of life lost from bicycling collisions with the years of life gained from its health benefits).
+The best way to think about bicycle safety is to look at the risk-benefit ratio.
+This compares the years of life lost from bicycling collisions with the years of life gained from its health benefits.
 The risk-benefit ratio for bicycling has been studied in a wide variety of peer-reviewed articles, and has been calculated, in some studies, to be 1:5; in others, it’s been found to be as high as 1:96.
 That means that on the whole, bicyclists gain 5 to 96 years of life for every year of life lost!

 Bicycling can make you and your community richer.
-Dollars saved at the gas pump create sixteen times more jobs when spent elsewhere in the local economy.
-Because it's almost free, the bicycle gives people the freedom to get to work or services even when money is tight.
+Each dollar spent in your local economy creates 16 times more jobs than a dollar spent on gas.
+Because it’s almost free to ride, your bicycle gives you the freedom to get to work or run errands without spending all your money at the pump.
 Studies show that whenever streets get bike lanes, especially protected bike lanes, businesses make more money.
-People arriving to a business district by bike spend more money than those who arrive by transit or by car.
+People arriving at a business district by bike spend more money than those who arrive by transit or by car.

 According to the Environmental Protection Agency, the most effective way to reduce CO2 emissions is to reduce fossil fuel consumption.
-If you ride your bike around town five times a week, replacing just a 2-mile car trip with a bike trip five times a week.
+Commit to replace a 2-mile car trip with a bike trip five times a week.
 In a year, you will have kept 440 pounds of carbon dioxide (CO2) from entering the atmosphere.
 And you’ll be healthier and happier!